Perkedel/Kaded-fnf-mods/README.md

 - hey, weren't we supposed to build sTILE instead?
 - add constructive criticism about how unprocedural map loading is unlike other rhythm games
 - abandon this mod when the procedural way of loading everything new (weeks, stages, background, scripts, etc.) has been ready on the upstream or the OG upstream, backport everything there.

+## studio
+We have studio in GameBanana https://gamebanana.com/studios/35672 .
+Just to seize the opportunity before anyone impersonate our brand, as well as to contain and collects our mods in GameBanana yay.

 <!-- Kade Descriptions -->
 # Kade Engine Descriptions